avasdao/awesome-nexa/README.md

 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of Nexa resources and projects.
+A "community" curated list of Nexa resources and projects for all levels of enthusiasts.

-If you want to add to the list, [here's how](CONTRIBUTING.md).
+If you would like to add to this list, [__here's how__](CONTRIBUTING.md).

 ## List of content